ezhulenev/ezhulenev.github.io/source/_posts/2015-06-15-feature-engineering-at-scale.markdown

 and how fast you can iterate and test new idea.

-In 2014 Collective data science team published [Machine Learning at Scale](http://arxiv.org/abs/1402.6076) paper that describes our approach and trade-offs for audience modeling, I want to show the tool that I built specifically to handle feature engineering/selection problem at terabyte scale using Spark.
+In 2014 Collective data science team published [Machine Learning at Scale](http://arxiv.org/abs/1402.6076) paper that describes our approach and trade-offs for audience optimization.
+In 2015 we solve the same problems, but using new technologies (Spark and Spark MLLib) at even bigger scale.
+I want to show the tool that I built specifically to handle feature engineering/selection problem, and which is open sources now.

 ## Model Matrix